Abdelrhman-AK/WinPaletter/README.md

  ![alt text](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/Media/Metrics.png?raw=true)

-- `Known Issue (You may not face it)`: In Windows 11 22H2, Titlebar Font may not be changed from Segoe UI even if the font is changed correctly in registry and even if you restart your Windows.
-- Fonts Substitutes: You can substitute some system fonts "MS Shell Dlg" and "Segoe UI" to give your Windows a different look.
-(Please read its instructions in Metrics & Fonts > Fonts Substitutes)

 ---

 # ![alt text](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/Media/Mini-Icons/WallpaperTone.png?raw=true) Wallpaper Tone:

  ![alt text](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/Media/WT.png?raw=true)

-- For sure you saw some stock Windows wallpapers with different colors, you can now create your own wallpapers with the color you want.
-- This is dependent on modification of image's HSL (Hue\Saturation\Lightness) and this isn't professional as much as advanced images editors (Paint.NET\GIMP\Photoshop\...)

 ---

 # ![alt text](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/Media/Mini-Icons/Terminal.png?raw=true) Windows Terminals:

 - Including Command Prompt, PowerShell (Windows 7, 8.1, 10, 11) and Windows Terminal (Windows 10,11)
-- You can modify background and foreground colors and popup colors, with fonts and other tweaks.

 ![alt text](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/Media/Terminals.png?raw=true)